agbread/RCI_quadruped_robot_navigation/README.md

 ![Overview](image/overview.gif)

 This project follows a Sim-to-Sim approach, executing controllers trained in Isaac Lab within the Gazebo simulator.
-The virtual Unitree Go2 and Go2W robots are equipped with a Livox Mid-360 LiDAR.
-The mounting position of the LiDAR is based on the [Unitree developer documentation](https://support.unitree.com/home/en/developer/SLAM%20and%20Navigation_service).
+The virtual Unitree Go2 and Go2W robots are equipped with a  LiDAR.
+The mounting position of the Velodyne VLP16 LiDAR is based on the [Unitree developer documentation](https://support.unitree.com/home/en/developer/SLAM%20and%20Navigation_service).

 ## Prerequisites